BUGS-NYU/bugs-nyu.github.io-old/CONTRIBUTE.md

 - Find the website project repository on GitHub: [https://github.com/BUGS-NYU/bugs-nyu.github.io](https://github.com/BUGS-NYU/bugs-nyu.github.io) and __fork__ it into your own account (there is a fork icon, ![fork icon](assets/img/fork_icon.png), in the upper right corner of the page).
 A _fork_ is a complete copy of the project in your own account.

-- Use the following instruction to __clone__ the repository to your own machine:
+- Use the following instruction to __clone__ the repository to your own computer:

   `$ git clone  https://github.com/YOUR-USER-NAME/bugs-nyu.github.io.git`